 Adding an email address to iMessage doesn’t necessarily mean this iMessage ID is active.
 I recently found that out the hard way.
 For a few days, I complained that not all the iMessages I received were making their way to my Mac.
 Some of them did, but some of them didn’t.

-After tinkering in the Messages preferences on my Mac, I quickly realized that one of my iMessage email addresses for iMessage was there, but it wasn’t active, thus me not receiving messages sent to this address.
+After tinkering in the Messages preferences on my Mac, I quickly realized that one of my iMessage email addresses was there, but it wasn’t active.
+Thus I was not receiving messages sent to this address.

 Send a message from the device that is not receiving messages

-For some reason, my iPhone always seems to get iMessages on time, with my iMac lagging behind.
-I’m not sure what the reason is but I sometimes imagine that iMessages are pushed in priority to the device you are currently using or that you have recently used to send or receive a message.
-This is all me making this up but I wouldn’t be surprised if there was some truth to it though.
+For some reason, my iPhone always seems to get iMessages on time, while my iMac lags.
+I sometimes imagine that iMessages are pushed in priority to the device you are currently using or that you have recently used to send or receive a message.
+This is all me making this up, but I wouldn’t be surprised if there were some truth to that.

-With that being said, it sometimes seems my iMac just won’t receive any message, while my iPhone, sitting right next to my iMac, gets all the messages.
-An unorthodox fix I have come to figure out is to simply send a message from the iMac (or the device that is not receiving messages).
+That said, it sometimes seems my iMac just won’t receive any message, while my iPhone, sitting right next to my iMac, gets all the messages.
+An unorthodox fix I have figured out is to simply send a message from the iMac (or the device that is not receiving messages).

-As soon as I send a message from my iMac, all past messages that didn’t make their way to me are suddenly all coming in, as if they were waiting for me to show any sign of activity from my Mac.
+As soon as I send a message from my iMac, all past messages that didn’t make their way to me suddenly come in as if they were waiting for me to show any sign of activity from my Mac.

 This usually fixes my syncing problems.

-Filed under the technical glitch label, this solution also seems to work more often than not when the solution offered above doesn’t work.
+This solution also seems to work more often than not when the above solutions don’t bring any luck.

-On your iPhone or iPad, go to Settings > Messages > and toggle off iMessage at the top.
-Wait a few seconds and turn it back on.
+- On your iPhone or iPad, go to Settings > Messages > and toggle off iMessage at the top.
+Please wait a few seconds and turn it back on.